kadamandersson/kadamandersson.github.io/index.md

 ## Supervision

-I will be on leave during the first half of 2025 and will not be supervising master projects.
+I will be on leave during the first half of 2025 and will not be deeply involved in supervising master projects.
 But collegues are looking for students for three exciting projects.

 ### Open industrial master thesis projects